Fraudulent Charges Appearing On Bank Of America EDD Debit Cards Of 350,000 Unemployed Californians

 Bank of America turned down our request for an interview but told us it is working closely with EDD in an aggressive effort to fight fraud.
 EDD didn’t want to talk to us either but confirmed it knows of 350,000 people whose EDD debit card accounts have been frozen due to suspected fraud.

-“The most likely scenario is that there was a data breach, either at EDD or at Bank of America,” said Steve Morang, a certified fraud examiner with San Francisco-based accounting firm Frank, Rimerman and Company.
+“The most likely scenario is that there was a data breach,” said Steve Morang, a certified fraud examiner with San Francisco-based accounting firm Frank, Rimerman and Company.

 “The fraudsters were able to capture the data of those cards, of those people, their accounts, the card numbers, and any other information they needed, in order to produce a duplicate card,” said Morang.